EcmaTC53/docs/src/content/docs/api/io-class.md

 IO(options)
 ```

-If the constructor requires a resource that is already in use — whether by a script or the native [host](/glossary/#host) — an [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) exception is thrown.

 #### Parameters

 `options`

 An object of properties used to construct the class.
 The `options` object contains the specification of the hardware resources to be used by the instance.
 The following are defined by this abstract class:

-> `format`: a string that indicates the type of data used by the read and write methods.
+> `format` (optional): a string that indicates the type of data used by the read and write methods.
 IO types may choose to support one or more of the following and may define others.
 >
 > - `number` - an ECMAScript number value, typically used for bytes
-> - `buffer` - a Byte Buffer.
+> - `buffer` - a [`Byte Buffer`](/glossary/byte-buffer).
 For buffer types with defined `byteOffset` and `byteLength` properties, these restrict the bytes accessed in views.
 Implementations always allocate [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) instances for return values.
 > - `object` - an ECMAScript object, for data representing a data structure (e.g. JSON)
 > - `string;ascii` - an ECMAScript string, for reading from and writing to IO using 7-bit ASCII data
 > - `string;utf8` - an ECMAScript string, for reading from and writing to IO using UTF-8 formatted data
 >
-> `onReadable`: A [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) that is invoked when the instance has data available to read, which can be retrieved using the `read` method.
+> `onReadable` (optional): A [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) that is invoked when the instance has data available to read, which can be retrieved using the `read` method.
 >
-> `onWritable`: A [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) that is invoked when the instance can accept more data for output, which can be sent using the `write` method.
+> `onWritable` (optional): A [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) that is invoked when the instance can accept more data for output, which can be sent using the `write` method.
 >
-> `onError`: A [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) that is invoked when a non-recoverable error occurs.
+> `onError` (optional): A [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) that is invoked when a non-recoverable error occurs.
 The function may be passed an [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) depending on the IO type.

+#### Exceptions

+If the constructor requires a resource that is already in use — whether by a script or the native [host](/glossary/#host) — an [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) exception is thrown.

 ## Instance Properties